wgsl-tooling-wg/wesl-spec/WeslToml.md

 In Javascript, there are multiple flavours of build scripts.
 - Vite/rollup/... plugins
 - A Node.js script in the user's project, which ends up having the same semantics for dependency resolution

-## Defaults when `wesl.toml` is missing

-**Creating a `wesl.toml` is recommended.**

-However, we support having WESL shaders without a `wesl.toml`.
-In that case, we default to

-- All optional fields work as described above
-- `root` is undefined, therefore the `package::` syntax cannot be used.
-Only relative imports, like `super::foo` are supported
-- `edition` defaults to the latest wesl edition that *the tool* knows of.

-Not specifying an edition comes with the explicit risk of *tools no longer understanding your wesl code after an update*.